 This 10 inch portable tool has smart guard system prevents accidents by providing an anti-kickback device, riving knife, and blade guard.
 This saw also has a soft start structure that works to reduce noise and recoil.

-What We Like
+What I Like

-- Can make very fine cuts
+- The ability to make exceptionally fine cuts stands out.

-What We Don’t Like
+What I Don’t Like

 3. DeWalt DWE7485